Randall Woodfield: College years and football career

 After graduating from high school, Woodfield's criminal record was expunged and he attended Treasure Valley Community College in Ontario, Oregon, later transferring to Portland State University in Portland in 1970, where he played for the Portland State Vikings as a wide receiver.
 At Portland State, he was active in Campus Crusade for Christ, an evangelical Christian student group, and lived in an apartment located on the South Park Blocks.

 Gary Hamblet, Woodfield's football coach, recalled: "When he was with me, he was the nicest, most gentlemanly kid I ever knew.
 He was quiet and polite, hard-working and real coachable."
 Other teammates and peers of Woodfield recalled him as "soft-spoken" and "kind of a loner" who "didn't have a lot of friends," but noted his athleticism.

 Despite his thriving in college, Woodfield was arrested on several occasions for petty crimes: first in 1970 for vandalizing the apartment of his ex-girlfriend, and later in 1972 for public indecency in Vancouver, Washington.
 In 1973 he was arrested again for public indecency in Multnomah County, Oregon.

-Woodfield chose to drop out of college three semesters shy of graduating with his B.S. in physical education, and was selected as a wide receiver in the 1974 NFL Draft by the Green Bay Packers in the 17th round (428th pick).
+Woodfield chose to drop out of college three semesters shy of graduating with his B.S. in physical education, and was selected as a wide receiver in the 1974 NFL draft by the Green Bay Packers in the 17th round (428th pick).
 Woodfield tried to establish himself with the Packers during Coach and General Manager Dan Devine's last season, but could not shake his problems with a trip across the country.
 He signed a contract in February 1974 but was cut during training camp, failing to make the team's final roster.

 After being cut by the Packers, Woodfield played the 1974 season with the semi-pro Manitowoc Chiefs and worked for Oshkosh Truck.

 First crime spree

-Woodfield left Wisconsin in late 1974 and returned to Portland, disgraced by his failure to maintain his football career.
+Woodfield left Wisconsin in late 1974 and returned to Portland, feeling disgraced by his failure to maintain his football career.
 In early 1975, several Portland women were accosted by a knife-wielding man, forced to perform oral sex and then robbed of their handbags.
 Law enforcement responded to the string of crimes by having female police officers act as decoys.

 On March 3, 1975, Woodfield was arrested after being caught with marked money from one of the undercover officers.
 Upon interrogation he confessed to the crimes, blaming poor sexual impulse control, which he claimed was a result of his use of steroids.
 In April 1975, Woodfield pled guilty to reduced charges of second-degree robbery.
 He was sentenced to ten years in prison, but was freed on parole in July 1979 after having served four years.